-Class volunteers must be at least 14 years old, able to walk and stand for 1 hour and be willing to commit to a minimum of 8 weeks of service.
+Class volunteers must be at least 14 years old, able to walk and stand for 1 hour, and be willing to commit to a [minimum] of one class a week Monday through Friday for a minimum of 8 weeks of service.
 While a history of horsemanship is welcomed, it is not required in order to be a good volunteer.
-Riverwood holds volunteer orientations regularly throughout the year and after attending one, you will have the knowledge you need to start working with our riding community.
-Volunteer orientation dates can be found on our event calendar.
+Volunteer orientations are held every other month and can be found on our event calendar.
+After attending a volunteer orientation, you will have the knowledge you need to start working with our riding community.

 Riverwood also welcomes volunteer groups several times a year for a variety of projects on the farm.
 We host business groups, school groups, church groups, etc. We also have volunteer opportunities in The Coop during the first full week of every month.
 If you are interested in joining any of our volunteer opportunities, please contact us at firstname.lastname@example.org or call the office 336-922-6426.